kakamkluivert/kakamkluivert/README.md

 I regularly follow developments involving aircraft availability, fleet strategies, leasing activity, aircraft values, airline expansion and commercial aviation trends.

-My aviation knowledge is supported by formal training in **aircraft design** and years of practical exposure to the aircraft sales and leasing market.
+My aviation knowledge is supported by formal training in **aircraft design** and **five years** of practical exposure to the aircraft sales and leasing market.

 ---